-Qualification type GCSE 9-1 Examination board Pearson Edexcel
+Qualification type GCSE 9-1 Examination board Eduqas

 GCSE Music is an excellent option choice for students who have a passion for music, an open mind towards varied musical styles, and who wish to build on their musical progress at Key Stage 3.
-The course is made up of three assessed units: Performing, Composing and Appraising.
+The course is made up of three assessed components: Performing, Composing and Appraising.
 Students will develop their skills as a performer on their choice of instrument or voice, learn to write songs and compose music, including using music software, and explore songs and pieces of music from across a range of musical styles.
-The set works studied are:
+The areas of study and set works are: